AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

         > XLIFF export only works with human translation configuration.

     -   You can select **Create a new multi-lingual translation project** which will include translation jobs for all languages that you have selected for translation.
 For example, if you have selected French, German, and Spanish it will create a project which contains translation jobs for all three languages.
     -   If you already have a translation project, you can add topics to that project.
-Select Add to **Existing Translation Project** option from the Project list and choose a project from the Existing Translation Project list.
+Select **Add to existing translation project** option from the Project list and choose a project from the Existing Translation Project list.
 You can sort these projects by most recent, ascending, or descending order.

-- If you select **Existing Translation Project**, this operation updates the existing asset entry in the project if the asset is already added and the related translation job state is in the *Draft* state.
+- If you select **Add to existing translation project**, this operation updates the existing asset entry in the project if the asset is already added and the related translation job state is in the *Draft* state.
     - If the destination language is not present in the project, a new project is created for the single-language translation project, and a new job is created for multi-language translation project.
     - If the job is already present for the destination language and the job status isn’t in the *Draft* state, a new job is created within the same project to add the assets for translation.